 If enrolled in a complete twelfth grade programme, students will be prepared for a Nova Scotia Ministry of Education High School Diploma.
 Successful students, completing all prerequisite courses and obtaining the prerequisite credits, will present an excellent profile for university or college entrance.
 The specific courses offered are tailored to the academic needs of the student and are designed to take full advantage of the unique environment of a tall ship and the places that are visited.

 Careful consideration is given to allow each student to prepare for continued studies in either science or social science.
-Courses are available to each student at his or her level of study (11th grade, 12th grade, junior college).
+Courses are available to each student at his or her level of study (11th grade, 12th grade, first year university).

 Students must present prerequisite credits and courses for admission to Class Afloat.
 Only those students whose academic profile is suitable for college or university entrance will be admitted.
 Class Afloat will admit students seeking a full three year programme (11th, 12th, and university year) or, subject to space available, any portion thereof.
-Class Afloat has acquired more than two decades of experience in designing and delivering the world's premier experiential education model.
+Class Afloat has acquired almost three decades of experience in designing and delivering the world's premier experiential education model.

 Class Afloat seeks to provide, for each of its students and faculty, unparalleled learning experiences in incomparable settings aboard a tall ship and around the globe.
 Class Afloat is dedicated to "bringing the classroom to the world".